 Dear Children, Parents and Carers,

-Welcome to the Home Learning Area on our website and the first two weeks of the Spring Term 2021.
+Welcome to the Home Learning Area on our website for the Spring Term 2021.

 This is the ‘go to’ place for all the home learning while some children are learning at home, instead of in our school buildings.

 We will post all the learning activities on a Sunday for the week ahead for all year groups.
 Reception, Year 1,2 and 3 will have films uploaded daily (from Tuesday) to assist with the English lesson for the following day.
 In Year 4,5 and 6 we are trialling zoom lessons for English.